ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 1. From the TRL, the AS builds a set HASHES such that:

-    * If the requester is a registered device, HASHES specifies the token hashes currently in the TRL and associated with the Access Tokens pertaining to that registered device.
+    * If the requester is a registered device, HASHES specifies the token hashes currently in the TRL and associated with the access tokens pertaining to that registered device.
 The AS can use the authenticated identity of the registered device to perform the necessary filtering on the TRL content.

     * If the requester is an administrator, HASHES specifies all the token hashes currently in the TRL.